sudonem/pfsense-wg-rotate/README.md

 # Important
 - This script has only been tested on pfSense CE v 2.7.2, however it should function similarly on the commercial builds.
-- Presently, the script assumes you are only using one wireguard tunnel.
+- Presently, the script only allows for port rotation with a single WireGuard tunnel.
-- The script **does** create a full backup of the previous `config.xml` file and places it in the same directory as a precaution.
+- Each time it is run, the script **does** create a full backup of the current `config.xml` file and places it in the same directory as a precaution.
-- Regarding the port range - I strongly recommend keeping this as small as you feel is practical because these ports must be open on your WAN interface in order for WireGuard to function.
-I have no plans to extend functionality to automatically open/close ports following the listen port reassignment.
-Mostly because PHP Shell is a headache - but it is definitely possible for anyone adequately ambitious.

 # Disclaimer
 Configuration of WireGuard via the CLI is explicitly **not** supported or recommended by Netgate.
 This script directly modifies the `config.xml` file which can be dangerous.
 As such, these project files are provided "as-is" without any warranty of any kind, either express or implied.
 Use of this script is at your own risk.